gravitational/teleport/examples/chart/teleport-cluster/README.md

 It uses a persistent volume claim for storage.
 Great for getting started with Teleport.

+## Important Notices

+- The chart version follows the Teleport version. e.g. chart v10.x can run Teleport v10.x and v11.x, but is not compatible with Teleport 9.x
+- Teleport does mutual TLS to authenticate clients.
+It currently does not support running behind a L7 LoadBalancer, like a Kubernetes `Ingress`.
+It requires being exposed through a L4 LoadBalancer (Kubernetes `Service`).

 ## Getting Started

+### Single-node example

-Install Teleport in a separate namespace and provision a web certificate using Let's Encrypt:
+To install Teleport in a separate namespace and provision a web certificate using Let's Encrypt, run:

 ```bash
 $ helm install teleport/teleport-cluster \